nwfw/nw-app-example/README.md

 <div align="right"><a href="#nw-app-example">▲ top</a></div>

 ## Documentation ##
+You can see online generated documentation for nw-skeleton framework [here](https://nwfw.github.io/nw-skeleton-documentation/ "nw-skeleton documentation") and online generated documentation for nw-app-example [here](https://nwfw.github.io/nw-app-example-documentation/ "nw-app-example documentation")

-To generate documentation, run `npm run doc` in application directory which will generate documentation in './doc'
+To generate documentation locally, run `npm run doc` in application directory which will generate documentation in './doc'

 <div align="right"><a href="#nw-app-example">▲ top</a></div>

 ## Components ##
 Vue.js components are organized in directories:
-  * global - for global components
+  * __global__ - for global components
-  * app - for "regular" components
+  * __app__ - for "regular" components
-  * modal - for modal-dialog components
+  * __modal__ - for modal-dialog components (those will also be registered as global)

 <div align="center">